Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Bayswater North, placing the area among the bottom 25% of areas assessed nationally

 Bayswater North has seen approximately 28 new homes approved annually over the past five financial years, totalling 142 homes.
 As of FY-26, 10 approvals have been recorded.
-Despite a decrease in population during this period, development activity has been considered adequate relative to other areas, which could be beneficial for buyers.
-The average expected construction cost value of new dwellings is $305,000, aligning with broader regional trends.
+Despite a population decline during this period, development activity has been adequate relative to other areas, which is positive for buyers.
+The average expected construction cost value of new dwellings is $305,000, aligning with broader regional development trends.

 This financial year has seen $20.8 million in commercial approvals registered, indicating balanced commercial development activity.
 Compared to Greater Melbourne, Bayswater North records roughly half the building activity per person and ranks among the 50th percentile of areas assessed nationally.
 However, construction activity has intensified recently.
-The area's maturity and potential planning constraints may contribute to its below-average national ranking in construction activity.
-Recent new building activity shows 48.0% detached houses and 52.0% townhouses or apartments, marking a significant shift from the existing housing pattern of 84.0% houses.
-This trend towards denser development offers accessible entry options, appealing to downsizers, investors, and entry-level buyers.
+This reflects the area's maturity and potential planning constraints.
+New building activity comprises 48.0% detached houses and 52.0% townhouses or apartments, marking a significant shift from existing housing patterns (currently 84.0% houses).
+This trend suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.

-With around 644 people per dwelling approval, Bayswater North reflects a highly mature market.
-Population forecasts indicate an increase of 241 residents by 2041.
-Given current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+With around 644 people per dwelling approval, Bayswater North indicates a highly mature market.
+Population forecasts estimate an increase of 241 residents by 2041.
+Current construction levels should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development